...

 Instructions

-• While the yuca cooks, season the pork belly.
-In a mixing bowl, combine pork pieces with salt, black pepper, paprika, minced garlic, and lime juice.
-Toss thoroughly to ensure the pork is evenly coated.
-Let it marinate for at least 10 minutes to enhance the flavours.
+• In a large bowl, combine the pork pieces with garlic, salt, pepper, cumin, and lime juice.
+Mix well to coat evenly.
+Let the pork marinate for 20 minutes at room temperature to deepen the flavour.

 Nutrition